Learn about VILTEPSO's primary and long-term clinical data

 Study 1 Graph 1 Study 1 Graph 1

-• Efficacy was assessed by validated western blot (normalized to myosin heavy chain) based on the change from baseline in dystrophin protein level, measured as percentage of the dystrophin level in healthy subjects at week 25
+• The statistically significant increase in dystrophin expression was measured by western blot analysis, a validated, highly sensitive, and reproducible methodology.
+Dystrophin protein level (normalized to myosin heavy chain) was based on the change from baseline, measured as percentage of the dystrophin level in healthy subjects at week 25

 • Mean change in dystrophin was 5.3% (SD 4.5) of normal levels (p=0.01)